moodle/devdocs/general/development/process.md

 You will need to push one commit for each branch the fix needs to be applied to.
 Often people use branch names like `MDL-12345-31_brief_name` so it is clear what each branch is. [git cherry-pick](http://kernel.org/pub/software/scm/git/docs/git-cherry-pick.html) can help with replicating the fix onto different branches.

-Consider setting up [Travis integration](https://docs.moodle.org/dev/Travis_integration) with your repository so tests will be automatically run for you whenever you push work on your fix.
+Consider setting up [GitHub Actions integration](https://moodledev.io/general/development/tools/gha) with your repository so tests will be automatically run for you whenever you push work on your fix.

 ### Submit your code for peer review